NAME OF SOCIETY: NANAIMO KENNEL CLUB

 - (e) Membership Secretary

-5.6 Directors who are elected or appointed to positions on the Board in addition to the positions described above are elected or appointed as directors-at-large.
+5.7 Directors who are elected or appointed to positions on the Board, in addition to the positions described above, are elected or appointed as directors-at-large.

-5.8 As a requirement of the Canadian Kennel Club (CKC), a minimum of 3 executive directors, including the president, must be CKC members.
+5.9 As a requirement of the CKC, a minimum of 3 executive directors, including the president, must be CKC members.

 Vacancies on the Board of Directors